agmyomyat/streamerchit/README.md

 ## Streamerchit
-StreamerChit is a donation platform designed to support Myanmar streamers.
+StreamerChit is a demo donation platform integrating myanmar payments solution.
 It provides an easy way for content creators to receive donations from their viewers and fans.

 ## Features